 - A quarterly incentive plan tied to their contributions as mentors and the success of their mentorships.

 - Small prizes for their efforts, like gift cards, certificates, gift baskets, or spot bonuses.

 - Lunch with the President or CEO.

-It’s ultimately up to the organization how you want to reward your employees, but your efforts to show a small amount of appreciation will pay off in a big way.
-Employees who are rewarded for their hard work and exceptional contributions are likely to continue working hard.
-They’ll know they’re making a difference, and that the company appreciates everything they do, no matter how long they’ve been around or how well established they already are in their careers.
+It's ultimately up to the organization to reward your employees, but your efforts to show a small amount of appreciation will pay off in a big way.
+Employees who are awarded for their hard work and exceptional contributions are likely to continue working hard.
+They'll know they're making a difference and that the company appreciates everything they do, no matter how long they have been around or how well established they already are in their careers.